AndrewJBateman/pern-stack-database/README.md

 * Install [nodemon v2.0.2](https://www.npmjs.com/package/nodemon) globally if you don't already have it
 * Install [PostgreSQL](https://www.postgresql.org/) & run it (requires the password you created during installation)
 * Add postgresql database & weather API access credentials to .env file
-* Run `nodemon server` for a dev server
+* Run `nodemon server` for a dev server on port 5000
-* `http://localhost:5000/` can be accessed for CRUD operations such as POST, GET, PUT, DELETE etc. using Postman

 ## Setup - Frontend